Bardaisan: Doctrine

 Various opinions have been formed as to the real doctrine of Bardesanes.
-As early as Hippolytus (Philosoph., VI, 50) his doctrine was described as a variety of Valentinianism, the most popular form of Gnosticism.
+As early as Hippolytus (Philosophumena, VI, 50) his doctrine was described as a variety of Valentinianism, the most popular form of Gnosticism.
 Adolf Hilgenfeld in 1864 defended this view, based mainly on extracts from St. Ephrem, who devoted his life to combating Bardaisanism in Edessa.
 However, it has been argued that the strong and fervent expressions of St. Ephrem against the Bardaisanites of his day are not a fair criterion of the doctrine of their master.
 The extraordinary veneration of his own countrymen, the very reserved and half-respectful allusion to him in the early Fathers, and above all the "Book of the Laws of the Countries" suggest a milder view of Bardaisan's aberrations.

 Like the Early Christians, Bardaisan believed in an Almighty God, Creator of heaven and earth, whose will is absolute, and to whom all things are subject.
 God endowed man with freedom of will to work out his salvation and allowed the world to be a mixture of good and evil, light and darkness.
 All things, even those we now consider inanimate, have a measure of liberty.
 In all of them the light has to overcome the darkness.

-Shashrastani states: "The followers of Daisan believe in two elements, light and darkness.
+Al-Shahrastani states: "The followers of Daisan believe in two elements, light and darkness.
 The light causes the good, deliberately and with free will; the darkness causes the evil, but by force of nature and necessity.
 They believe that light is a living thing, possessing knowledge, might, perception and understanding; and from it movement and life take their source; but that darkness is dead, ignorant, feeble, rigid and soulless, without activity and discrimination; and they hold that the evil within them is the outcome of their nature and is done without their co-operation".

 He apparently denied the resurrection of the body, although he believed Christ's body was endowed with incorruptibility as with a special gift.
 Bardaisan postulated that after six thousand years this Earth would have an end, and a world without evil would take its place.